 colorful-nightlife-in-the-streets-of-tokyo

-For English speakers, Japanese is one of the most difficult languages to learn.
+You may have heard that Japanese is one of the hardest languages for English speakers to learn.

-In fact, the Foreign Services Institute—which trains US diplomats in foreign languages from scratch—classifies Japanese as a “Category IV” language, meaning it takes at least 2,200 class hours (excluding separate study hours!) to become fluent in it.
+In fact, the Foreign Services Institute—which trains US diplomats in foreign languages—classifies Japanese as a “Category IV” language, meaning it takes at least 2,200 class hours (excluding separate study hours!) to become fluent in it.

-But here’s the thing: Any language can be hard to learn.
-And I can tell you from personal experience that Japanese isn’t as difficult as you might think.
+But I can tell you from personal experience that Japanese isn’t as difficult as you might think.

 Contents